Sustainable Development Goal 11: Impacts of COVID-19 pandemic

-Cities in many countries have become epicentres of COVID-19.
+Cities in many countries were epicentres of COVID-19.
 Approximately 60% of COVID-19 cases have been found in urban areas, shedding light onto the function of cities in generating and accelerating the pandemic.
-Population growth, combined with pull factors of cities, such as concentration of economic activities and availability of services, results in increased rates of urbanization.
-This urbanization is coupled with subsequent congestion and increased human mobility within cities and countries.
-Importantly, both congestion and increased mobility have been named as some of the major contributors to the spread of epidemics through aerosols, droplets and fomities.
-SDG 11 has proven to be of critical importance during the COVID-19 pandemic by ensuring a reduction in exposure to those living in crowded areas.
+Both congestion and increased mobility in cities have been named as some of the major contributors to the spread of epidemics through aerosols, droplets and fomites.